Maturity Means Being Able to Smile at Your Past

 If you reach this point, it’s because you’ve learned from it and can now move forward.

-Never take the attitude that you can’t bear something because everyone has enough strength to overcome even the most painful things that may happen.
+Never take the attitude that you can’t bear something because everyone has enough strength to overcome even the most painful things that may happen to them.

 It’s the emotions at the time that make you feel fragile, but you’re not weak, and you must have faith that you’ll get through the situation.

 Because of all that it’s a good idea to look back, but never to stay in the situation.
 Humans have a tendency to leave the past unresolved, and that causes a continuing cycle of unhappiness.